BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

-Content: Bridgerton is rated TV-MA for sexuality, brief strong language, and nudity.
+Content: Bridgerton is rated TV-MA for explicit love scenes, brief strong language, and nudity.
 While the explicit content is not continuous throughout, it is semi-frequent.
 Episode six is the most graphic.

 Netflix Synopsis: In 1920s Madrid, four women at the National Telephone Company ring in revolution as they manage romance, friendship and the modern workplace.